I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, though I didn’t realize it at the time.

 How Do Affiliate Marketers Get Paid?

 Affiliate networks are usually better with payments and on a well-kept schedule.
-Almost all networks require payments on a schedule (almost always monthly), otherwise their program would get shutdown until their back payments were made current.
+Almost all networks require payments on a schedule (almost always monthly).
+Otherwise, a merchant’s programs would be shut down until their back payments were made current.

 This is an important difference from an in-house affiliate program.
-While the payout and relationship are better, the payments may not be.
+While the payout and relationship are typically better, the payments may not be.
 It’s not uncommon in large company AR departments to make payments on a net 90-day schedule.
-This means you’ll have to wait 90 days until you get paid for conversions that occurred three months ago.
+You’ll have to wait 90 days to get paid for conversions three months prior.

 Consider this potential problem if your merchant is a slow payer or requires collections of old invoices.

-Most affiliate networks offer an electronic method of payment – usually direct deposit or PayPal.
-On the other hand, direct relationships on the other hand may support only direct deposit.
-I’ve worked with some companies (high-tech firms, no less) that still cut physical checks.
+Most affiliate networks offer an electronic payment method – usually direct deposit or PayPal.
+On the other hand, direct relationships may support only direct deposit.
+Worse yet, I’ve worked with some companies (high-tech firms, no less) that still cut physical checks.

-Now that we’ve gotten some basic questions and terminology out of the way, let’s discuss the steps to getting started as an affiliate marketer.
+Now that we’ve addressed some basic questions and terminology let’s discuss the steps to getting started as an affiliate marketer.

 1. Pick Your Niche